-Mr. RICHARD DORMER (Police Commissioner, Suffolk County Police Department): This has been a very exhaustive, comprehensive search.
+RICHARD DORMER: This has been a very exhaustive, comprehensive search.
 Having said that, you know this terrain that's behind me, that rugged terrain, very difficult.
 It is possible that we missed something.
 And as I said, we're going to be back here again.

 ROSE: Dormer declined to say if police think there's a serial killer at work or, indeed, if there's any connection between Gilbert's disappearance and the other bodies that have turned up nearby.
 But Gus Coletti believes there is.

 COLETTI: In the winter months, there's not a soul out there after seven, 8 o'clock at night.
 You could go out there, you could build a monument, and nobody would know it.
 So whoever did or whoever is dumping them is quite familiar with the area.

 ROSE: That's exactly what bothers Neal DeMateo(ph).
 He works as a cook at the Captree Cove Restaurant a few miles down the road from where the bodies were discovered.